eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authorization/post-secret-note-200.md

 description: How to solve API challenge 34 - amend the secret note with a POST request and receive 200 status code
 ---

+# How to complete the POST secret note challenge

+When we are authenticated and authorized we can amend secured user information.
-How to complete the POST secret note challenge, which returns a status code of 200 and amends the secret note.
+In the API Challenges we do this by POST request to the user's secrete note endpoint which returns a status code of 200 and amends the secret note.

 ## 	POST Amend Secret Note Challenge